You’ve got a client stuck in the same loop. They know what they want to change, but the conversation alone isn’t breaking them out of it.

 - What I can’t influence at all

-You can draw three concentric circles to map these out with your client.
-This visual tool is especially useful in relationship coaching or when processing loss, because it redirects energy toward areas where change is actually possible.
+Draw three concentric circles with your client and map their concerns into each zone.
+This visual tool is especially useful when clients feel helpless, because it redirects their energy toward areas where real change is possible.

 6. SMART Goals

-The SMART framework helps clients turn vague aspirations into actionable plans by checking whether goals are:
+The SMART framework helps clients turn vague aspirations into actionable plans.
+A SMART goal is:

 - Specific